Surgical Technology Program

 Apprentices will be employed full-time for 52 weeks of on-site training ( a minimum of 2000 hours of skill development).

-Apprentices move out of the program and remain in employment after completing the board exam for the program.
+Apprentices move out of the program and remain in employment and may then complete the board exam for the program if the hospital is registered as an apprenticeship program.

 The ICATAP Advantage